cherish-an1/Helianthus/README.md

 Just another repository

-well, I hope this turns out to be fun. still tring to find my way around here.
+well, I hope this turns out to be fun. still trying to find my way around here.